Books about how to build your own bicycle Online

 First Stop - Do Some Research

-Before you decide to build custom bicycle, know what you're dealing with.
+Before you decide to build a custom bicycle, know what you're dealing with.
 What I mean is, know which model you would like to build, and make a list of the parts that you'll need.
 And while you're on it, try browsing for some new models that you might find interesting.
 Try checking out images of custom bicycles.
-A custom bicycle usually has creative designs that might help activate your imagination or better yet, customize a bike of your own.
+A custom bicycle usually has creative designs that might help activate your imagination or, better yet, customize a bike of your own.

 Second Stop - The Road Trip